EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 The longin record can be used to read the first shared register (R1).
 In this case, the register (R1) can be allocated to any CPU.

-The following example shows the usage of "B" option.
+The following example shows the usage of "B" conversion specifier.
 Shared register value that is read from a register is regarded as BCD format, converted to integer value, and then stored in the VAL field as such.

 ```